rozahp/create-cert/README.md

 ## INSTRUCTIONS

 1. jump to the ca/ directory
 2. bin/clean.sh
+*3. intermediate/bin/clean-intermediate.sh (if you want to run an intermediate ca)*
-3. bin/initialize.sh
+4. bin/initialize.sh
+*5. intermediate/bin/initialize-intermediate.sh (if you want to run an intermediate ca)*
-4. edit config/{openssl.conf,openssl-nginx-server,openssl-server.conf} to your liking, especially this parts:
+6. edit config/*.conf (and/or intermediate/config/*.conf) to your liking, especially this parts:

 [ req_distinguished_name ]

 [ alternate_names ]

-5. run bin/create-root-ca.sh
+7. run bin/create-root-ca.sh
-6. run bin/create-nginx-server.sh or any other script.
+8. run bin/create-nginx-server.sh or any other script.

 ## IMPORTANT